-OPTSAT-3000 allows Defense users, Italian government agencies and international partners, who have signed cooperation agreements with the Italian Defense, to have high-resolution images of every point on Earth.
+OPTSAT-3000 allows defence users, Italian government agencies and international partners, who have signed cooperation agreements with the Italian Defence, to have high-resolution images of every point on Earth.

 The OPTSAT-3000 system is supplied by Telespazio as prime contractor.
 The company, in particular, was responsible for the supply of the entire system: from the satellite to the ground segment, launch and early operation services, the preparation and execution of operations and logistics, through to in-orbit tests and commissioning.

 The satellite was built by Israel Aerospace Industries (IAI), chosen by the Italian Ministry of Defence based on inter-governmental Italian-Israeli agreements.
 OHB Italia is responsible for the launch services and related engineering support.

 The OPTSAT-3000 system will be able to inter-operate with the Second-Generation Italian radar satellites COSMO-SkyMed, allowing the Italian Defence Ministry to have access to the most advanced technology capable of guaranteeing the best operativity thanks to the integration of the optical and radar data generated by the two systems.

 The OPTSAT-3000 satellite is a high-autonomy system stabilised on three axes, designed to have reduced weight, low consumption, and high reliability.
 The satellite has been designed for a mission life of over seven years.

 The ground segment for the in-orbit control of the satellite, the mission planning and the acquisition and processing of images, is located over the three operative centres: the Fucino Space Centre of Telespazio; the Joint Satellite Remote Survey Centre (CITS) in Pratica di Mare (Rome) and the Joint Management and Control Centre (CIGC) in Vigna di Valle (Rome) of the Italian Defence.